Georgia State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Arkansas State Stats and Trends

-- In Arkansas State's 10 games this year, it has four wins against the spread.
+- In Arkansas State's 10 games this season, it has four wins against the spread.

-- The Red Wolves have been underdogs by 16.5 points or more four times this season and covered the spread once.
+- This year, the Red Wolves have just one ATS win in four games as an underdog of 16.5 points or more.

-- Arkansas State's games this year have hit the over on three of nine set point totals (33.3%).
+- Arkansas State's games this season have gone over the point total three times in nine opportunities (33.3%).

-- Arkansas State is 2-1 against the spread and 1-3 overall when the team scores more than 30.2 points.
+- When Arkansas State puts up more than 30.2 points, it is 2-1 against the spread and 1-3 overall.

-- Arkansas State is 2-1 against the spread and 2-2 overall when the team totals more than 425.5 yards.
+- When Arkansas State amasses more than 425.5 yards, the team is 2-1 against the spread and 2-2 overall.

-- The Red Wolves have turned the ball over 20 times this season, seven more turnovers than the Panthers have forced (13).
+- The Red Wolves have turned the ball over seven more times (20 total) than the Panthers have forced a turnover (13) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.